RUDIMENTS OF RHEOMETRICSAND DYNAMICMECHANICAL

 capability.
 Additionally, the RSA-G2 doubles as a DETA, or Dielectric Thermal Analyzer, for stand-alone or simultaneous

+provides good overview of the basic theory of dynamic mechanical analysis.
 Fig. 4.
-Viscoelastic material trends as a function of driving
+Viscoelastic material trends as a function of driving frequency.

 A DMA frequency scan showing the changes in a viscoelastic material's apparent morphology as driving frequency

 is varied.
 Forces at low frequencies allow polymeric chains time to relax and respond whereas forces at higher

 frequencies do not, with the result that materials exhibit higher Young's modulus.